Domestic Violence Hotline

 If your abuser violates your protection order, report the violation to your local law enforcement agency.
 Violating a protection order is a crime in Ohio.
 You have the right to enforce your protection order against the person who assaulted you.
 If your protection order is from Domestic Relations Court, you may also seek contempt proceedings.
 Remember, the protection order is against your abuser.
 You cannot be charged with violating your own protection order.

 You may be eligible for Crime Victim Compensation for financial losses, such as medical costs and wages not covered by other insurance or benefits.
 Call toll free 1-800-582-2877 to find out if this option is applicable to your case.
-Artemis Center advocates can provide you with the necessary forms and assist you with completing them or refer you to an attorney who can help you.
+Artemis Center advocates and/or Montgomery County Prosecutor's Office Victim Witness advocates can provide you with the necessary forms and assist you with completing them or refer you to an attorney who can help you.